cc-archive/vocabulary-legacy/README.md

   </a>
 </p>

-In essence Fonts is a collection of typefaces.
+In essence Fonts is a collection of typefaces, each with a distinctively unique personality, which when used harmoniously on web sites and web apps make them aesthetic, inviting and fun to use.

 ### Contributing